Vaghinak-Vardanyan/AspNetMicroservices/README.md

 # AspNetMicroservices
-Simple application which based on microservices and uses various technologies
+Simple application which is based on microservices and uses various technologies